From These Roots: Famous actors

 The show was directed by Joseph Behar, and Don Wallace and Paul Lammers, who were producers as well, along with Eugene Barr.
-It was also known for a storyline dealing with the show-within-a-show performance of Madame Bovary, which heavily featured the show's villainess, Lynn Franklin.
+It was known for a story that dealt with the show-within-a-show performance of Madame Bovary, which featured the show's villainess Lynn Franklin.

-A dispute between Wallace and Lammers with actress Julie Bovasso which ended up getting the latter fired from the show.
+A dispute between Wallace and Lammers with actress Julie Bovasso resulted in the latter's being fired from the show.
 Bovasso, who played Rose Corelli, Ben Fraser, Jr.'s wife, had a disagreement with a specific line's meaning, and she walked off the set.
 A line producer stepped in for her and did her roles that day.
-Bovasso was later fired and actress Tresa Hughes took over as Rose until the show's end in 1961.
+Bovasso was fired, and actress Tresa Hughes took over as Rose until the show's end in 1961.

 Cancellation

 The show was cancelled in 1961 because not many people felt at home with this kind of drama, which was unusual for serials of that time.
 This soap opera was more literary than most that were on the air at that time.
 The owner of the show, Procter and Gamble, sold the show to network NBC, which cancelled the program.

 As such, all the stories were wrapped up and ended happily.
 Ben, Sr. who had become Strathfield's mayor, had cleaned up the town of organized crime; Kass, the Fraser's lovable maid, had received a great big settlement from her late husband's estate; Lyddy had announced she was engaged; and Liz and her husband, David had achieved mutual success as writers.